 Sana Krasikov's first book, ONE MORE YEAR (2008) explored the lives of immigrants from across the terrain of a collapsed Soviet empire.
 It was a finalist for the PEN/Hemingway Award and the NYPL Young Lions Fiction Prize, received a National Book Foundation’s ‘5 under 35’ award, and the Sami Rohr Prize for Jewish Literature.
-Her stories have appeared in The New Yorker, The Atlantic, Zoetrope, and other magazines.
+Her stories have appeared in The New Yorker, The Atlantic, The Virginia Quarterly, Zoetrope, and other magazines, and have won prizes including an O.Henry and a National Magazine Award nomination.
 The Patriots (2017) earned Krasikov a spot on Granta's Best of Young American Novelists, and won the Prix du Premier prize in France for best new novel in translation.

 “Urgently relevant.
 The Patriots asks huge, complex questions about identity, loyalty, truth and self-deception.” —The Guardian